Paralegal Studies

 Students with a Bachelor's Degree or higher can enroll in this paralegal certificate program to learn the skills needed for this career.

 The Paralegal Studies Certificate program is an eight-course, 24-credit-hour program that prepares students to assist lawyers in carrying out their professional responsibilities.
-Working under the direct supervision of the attorney, the paralegal does research, prepares documents, and interviews clients.
-Employment opportunities are also available in such diverse areas as insurance, real estate, mortgage companies, government agencies, courts, and banks.
-Paralegals may not provide legal services directly to the public, except as permitted by law.
+Working under the direct supervision of an attorney, the paralegal does research, prepares documents, and interviews clients.
+In addition to law firms and traditional legal environments, employment opportunities are available in diverse areas such as government agencies, courts, insurance companies, real estate companies, mortgage companies, banks, and more.

 Paralegal Program Legal Specialty Course Transfer Policy

 Each legal specialty course submitted for transfer consideration is evaluated by the program director.
 Transferability is based on course content, hours of instruction, and the grade earned in the course by the student.
 College transcripts are reviewed to determine whether acceptance of transfer credits is appropriate.
-In addition, each student must complete a minimum of 10 credit hours of legal specialty courses through traditional classroom instruction.

 Legal specialty courses cannot be accepted from a college that does not have regional accreditation.
 We may accept credits from non-ABA approved schools if adequate evidence is provided to document that the course meets an appropriate level of academic rigor and compliance with ABA guidelines for paralegal education.